Chaco War: Arms embargo and commerce

 The Bolivian Army was dependent on food supplies that entered southeastern Bolivia from Argentina through Yacuíba.
 The army had great difficulty importing arms purchased at Vickers since both Argentina and Chile were reluctant to let war material pass through their ports.
 The only remaining options were the port of Mollendo, in Peru, and Puerto Suárez, on the Brazilian border.
-Eventually, Bolivia achieved partial success since Vickers had managed to persuade the British government to request Argentina and Chile to ease the import restrictions imposed on Bolivia.
+Eventually, Bolivia achieved partial success since Vickers had persuaded the British government to request Argentina and Chile to ease the import restrictions imposed on Bolivia.
 Internationally, the neighboring countries of Peru, Chile, Brazil, and Argentina tried to avoid being accused of fueling the conflict and so limited the imports of arms to both Bolivia and Paraguay, but Argentina supported Paraguay behind the neutrality façade.
 Paraguay received military supplies, economic assistance, and daily intelligence from Argentina throughout the war.

 The Argentine Army established a special detachment along the border with Bolivia and Paraguay at Formosa Province in September 1932, called Destacamento Mixto Formosa, to deal with deserters from both sides trying to cross into Argentine territory and to prevent any boundary crossing by the warring armies, but the cross-border exchange with the Bolivian army was banned only in early 1934, after a formal protest by the Paraguayan government.
 By the end of the war, 15,000 Bolivian soldiers had deserted to Argentina.
 Some native tribes living on the Argentine bank of the Pilcomayo, like the Wichí and Toba people, were often fired at from the other side of the frontier or strafed by Bolivian aircraft, and a number of members of the Maká tribe from Paraguay, led by deserters, who had looted a farm on the border and killed some of its inhabitants, were engaged by Argentine forces in 1933.
 The Maká had been trained and armed by the Paraguayans for reconnaissance missions.
-After the defeat of the Bolivian Army at Campo Vía, at least one former Bolivian border outpost, Fortin Sorpresa Viejo, was occupied by Argentine troops in December 1933, which led to a minor incident with Paraguayan forces.
+After the defeat of the Bolivian Army at Campo Vía, at least one former Bolivian border outpost, Fortín Sorpresa Viejo, was occupied by Argentine troops in December 1933, which led to a minor incident with Paraguayan forces.